Forex Orders - How to Place a Pending Order In MT4 - How to Place a Pending Order In MetaTrader 4

-There are different types of orders which a trader can use to trade in Forex.
+There are different types of forex orders which a trader can use to trade in Forex.

-At the foundation of successful trading is making use of the correct order for its correct purpose.
-The most important things to remember about is this: Always understand the orders you place.
-Never place an one which you are not entirely knowledgeable about.
-Given below are the some basic definitions of the commonly used types are:
+At the foundation of successful forex trading is making use of the correct forex trading order for its correct purpose.
+The most important things to remember about is this: Always understand the forex orders you place.
+Never place a forex order which you are not entirely knowledgeable about.
+Given below are the some basic definitions of the commonly used types of forex trading orders:

-This is the most basic type, this is used to buy or sell at the current ask or bid quote.
-This refers to the quoted price that appears on your trading platform.
+This is the most basic type of forex order, market order is used to buy or sell at the current ask or bid quote price.
+This refers to the quoted price that appears on your forex trading platform.

-This type is used for buying or selling according to the present exchange rate quotation in Foreign Exchange, the execution is instant.
-The minute you want to enter a position you can buy and sell the currency at a click of a button using a market order.
+This type of forex trading order is used for buying or selling according to the present exchange rate quotation in Foreign Exchange, the execution is instant.
+The minute you want to enter a position you can buy and sell the currency at a click of a button using a forex market order.

-These are used to open a new position after the market reaches a price specified by the trader.
+These are forex trading orders used to open a new trade position after the market reaches a price specified by the trader.

-Used to buy or sell a currency pair when it attains a certain price target.
+Entry orders are used to buy or sell a forex currency pair when it attains a certain price target.

-When a specific level is reached or broken then an entry order is executed.
+When a specific price level is reached or broken then a forex entry order is executed.

-These are used to enter a trade at a specified level.
-It is almost impossible to monitor the market every second and this is why an entry order can be handy.
-If you feel the market may take a certain action, such as break through a level that it has been touching but it has not been able to break, you would want to use an Entry Limit.
-Once the market crosses your specified level, your trade is executed.
+These Entry Orders are used to enter a trade at a specified price level.
+It is almost impossible to monitor the forex market every second and this is why an entry order can be handy.
+If you feel the market may take a certain action, such as break through a particular price level that it has been touching but it has not been able to break, you would want to use an Entry Limit Order.
+Once the market crosses your specified level, your entry limit trade order is executed.

-There are two types - limit and stop entry.
+There are two types of entry orders - limit order and stop entry order.

 An order to buy or sell at a certain limit.

-A limit can be used to buy below the current price or sell above the current price.
+An entry limit order can be used to buy below the current price or sell above the current price.

-When buying, it is executed when the price falls to your limit level.
+When buying, entry limit is executed when the price falls to your limit level.

-When selling, it is executed when the price rises to your limit level.
+When selling, entry limit is executed when the price rises to your limit level.

-These are placed by traders when they expect the market to bounce back after reaching the level at which the entry limit was placed.
+These Entry Limit Orders are placed by traders when they expect the market to bounce back after reaching the price level at which the entry limit was placed.

 Specifies to buy at a level below the current market price